RiviereQuentin/WimtrapWeb/README.md

 ## Installation

-Wimtrap is an R Shiny Application that requires the last version of R (R 4.0.4), BiocManager and remotes to be installed.
+WimtrapWeb is an R Shiny Application that requires the last version of R (R 4.0.4), BiocManager and remotes to be installed.

+*Important: the installation of WimtrapWeb might take up to 1h if all the packages on which it depends need also to be installed.*

 In R, type the following lines: